What Is Sprawl Development?

 As lot sizes increase, water consumption increases largely due to the increased irrigation needs.
 In San Francisco, the average resident uses just 45.7 gallons of water per day, the lowest in all of California.
 Smart growth development tends to have less water-consuming landscaping.
 A 2015 report from Energy Innovation and Calthorpe Associates found annual per-capita water use almost doubled from 25,000 gallons in “urban” development to 44,000 gallons in “standard” (sprawl) development.

-An analysis found that if all future housing development was to be done as urban infill development, it would reduce water consumption by 9%.
+An analysis found that if all future housing development was to be done as infill development, it would reduce water consumption by 9%.
 Denser development also helps reduce water lost to leaky pipes.
 A 2014 assessment from the American Water Works Association found that California leaks about 228 billion gallons of water per year in underground pipes.
 This represents 25% of the total water in the system, which is about the annual water demand for the entire city of Los Angeles.
-Building within our existing cities instead of expanding into open spaces or agricultural lands creates less opportunities for leaks simply because fewer miles of pipes will be necessary to serve development.
+Building within our existing cities instead of expanding into open spaces or agricultural lands creates fewer opportunities for leaks simply because fewer miles of pipes will be necessary to serve development.

 Preventing Sprawl Development

 With extensive studies and reports leading to the conclusion that sprawl has a negative impact, the question remains of why are developers still building sprawl?
 An article in The Atlantic delves further into this question about the continued use of sprawling development even with substantial evidence against it.
 And our At Risk: The Bay Area Greenbelt report is is the definitive research on the farms, ranches, and natural areas at risk of being lost forever to sprawl development.